YKehinde/pokemon/README.md

 * Add card components for the types to have the colour coded to an extent
 * Append measurements like height and weight to have the metric, e.g. kg
 * I would have used typescript properly
+* Would have used context to handle storage across the application whilst still using session storage